 Software as a Service, also known as cloud application services, represents the most widely used option for firms in the cloud service market.

 SaaS uses the internet to deliver applications, which are managed by a third-party provider, to its users.
-Most SaaS applications run directly through your web browser, which means they do not require any downloads or installations on the client-side, which eliminates the need for IT staffs to perform such tasks.
+Most SaaS applications run directly through your web browser, which means they do not require any downloads or installations on the client side, which eliminates the need for IT staffs to perform such tasks.
 Vendors manage all potential technical issues, such as data, middleware, servers, and storage, resulting in a well-maintained, well-supported yet agile IT structure for the business.

 The main selling points of SaaS are its simplicity, cost-effectiveness and convenience for the user.
-With the service provider doing most of the tasks, ranging from maintaining, managing and developing the system, to handling technical issues and customer support, SaaS can help companies redirecting their resources to their core businesses.
+With the service provider doing most of the tasks, ranging from maintaining, managing and developing the system, to handling technical issues and customer support, SaaS can help companies redirect their resources to their core businesses.

 However, SaaS has its cons as well.
 Such as low interoperability, lack of control for the customer, and low customisation.